elfredscom/atEX/investors.md

 Currently, EXYZ is in the process of being incorporated as a US C Corporation.

+**EXYZ advantage**

+EXYZ enables higher adoption for paid content due to lack of any upfront paywall.
+Even as a paid option, users are charged per their usage.

+Reader is charged at a rate but a monthly limit exists per blog.
+So any usage beyond the limit is not charged.
+Ideal because high value readers need to be encouraged with a fix amount of charge.
+Readers will be charged at the rate if their usage is less than standard.

 ### Funding

 We are not actively seeking any round of funding at the moment but are instead focusing on adding features.